+Our contributions are as follows: \begin{enumerate} \item We identify the statistical effect of the subspace intersection, when recovering \(\bZ\) from \(\bX\) with \((\bZ,\bX)\eqd \GLMM_N(\alpha,\nu,\sigma_N)\).
+If the latent coordinate law \(\nu\) places non-negligible mass near zero with exponent \(\rho\in(0,1]\), then exact recovery can occur only if \(\sigma_N\ll N^{-1/\rho}\), while almost exact recovery can occur only if \(\sigma_N\ll 1\).
+Thus, the exact recovery threshold is governed by the polynomial concentration of \(\nu\) near the intersection.

+\item We propose a polynomial-time spectral method based on a geometric hypergraph whose hyperedges are defined by thresholding total least squares (TLS) residuals over triples.
+When the common coordinate law is sufficiently regular, this method achieves exact recovery when

-the method achieves exact recovery, matching the information-theoretic threshold up to a polylogarithmic factor.
-Moreover, we provide a data-driven rule that selects $t$ from the empirical distribution of the TLS residual; this requires no prior knowledge of $\sigma$ and guarantees almost-exact recovery when $\sigma \ll 1$. \end{enumerate} These results illustrate how geometric constraints can be encoded in hypergraphs and how the dependence of hyperedges affects both theoretical guarantees and practical clustering performance.
-Beyond line clustering, this work offers broader insights into geometry-aware community recovery for various statistical learning applications.
+thereby matching the information-theoretic lower bound up to a polylogarithmic factor.
+We also provide a data-driven quantile rule for selecting the threshold \(t\) based on the empirical distribution of the triple-wise TLS residuals.
+This procedure requires no prior knowledge of \(\sigma_N\) and achieves almost exact recovery whenever \(\sigma_N\ll 1\). \end{enumerate} In addition, we show that the coordinatewise MAP estimator, which is optimal for the usual Hamming loss, remains Bayes optimal under permutation-invariant Hamming loss.